wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 Rules are:

+    * min/max length admitted
+        [only for text, textarea, textarea-rich, password, picture, picture-url, avatar, file, date]

-    * min/exact/max length admitted
+    * exact length admitted
         [only for text, textarea, textarea-rich, password, picture, picture-url, avatar, file]

     * field can be empty
         [only for text, textarea, textarea-rich, password, picture, picture-url, dropdown, dropdown-multi, avatar, file, date]

     * check for e-mail address syntax
         [only for text, textarea, textarea-rich, password]

     * field can be modified after the registration [only for text, textarea, textarea-rich, password, picture, picture-url, checkbox, radio, dropdown, dropdown-multi, avatar, file, date]
         [for radio and checkbox 'edit_only_if_empty' has no effects and 'edit_only_by_admin_or_if_empty' has the same effect as edit_only_by_admin]

     * field equal to some value (for example accept terms and conditions) [all except avatar by default set to 512]

       * equal to can be or not case sensitive
         [only for text, textarea, textarea-rich, password, dropdown, dropdown-multi]

 Visualization rules
     * field can be hidden during registration
         [all except the email address]

     * field can be hidden in user's profile
         [all except the WordPress fields]

     * field can be hidden in Users Extended page
         [all]

     * field can be hidden in Search Engine (only if you installed the template) [all]

     * field can be hidden in Blog's public page (only if you installed the template) [all]

     * all visualization rules can be overridden if an user has certain rights (default=no override) [all]

 New fields will be visible everywhere by default, a part some WordPress fields.